kokizzu/benakun/README.md

 - User
   - [ ] as new registered user can create a company
   - [ ] can change password TODO: UI
+  - [ ] can join/reject invitation link to a company (send email to inviter), `tenant:X1:accepted:YYYYMMDD` or `tenant:X1:rejected:YYYYMMDD`
+  - [ ] can leave from a company (send email), `tenant:X1:left:YYYYMMDD`, when accepting invite to new company, the state of old company automatically set to this.
 - Guest
   - [x] can register
   - [x] can forgot/request reset password
   - [x] can reset password
   - [x] can login with username and password
-  - [ ] can join invitation link to a company
   - [ ] can register/login with google account

+- Daemon / Cron
+  - [ ] can remind invitation link to company
+  - [ ] can auto-revoke invitation link to company after certain period (eg. 3 days)

 ## Features